A mechanical mod embodies the simplest and purest form of vaping,

 Here are a few things to keep in mind when choosing your mod:

-So if you don’t really know which atomizer to use, or if you’re unsure if your battery is compatible with hybrid-styled topcaps then better go with traditional topcaps with adjustable positive contacts.
-Hybrid topcaps will give better performance along with a sleeker look.
+So if you don’t really know which atomizer to use, or if you’re unsure if your battery is compatible with hybrid-style top caps, then better go with traditional top caps with adjustable positive contacts.
+Hybrid top caps will give better performance along with a sleeker look.

-These two factors come hand in hand, and they are the most important ones to take into consideration when choosing a mod.
-The safer mods with traditional topcaps should be used for people on the go, such as those working in rough environments that need extra reliability.
+These two factors come hand in hand, and they are the most important ones to consider when choosing a mod.
+The safer mods with traditional top caps should be used for people on the go, such as those working in rough environments that need extra reliability.

-Beginners should definitely buy clones as first mods, since it is a great way to try out vaping without spending too much.
-Some clones are true 1:1, meaning they are indistinguishable from the real deal, and are a great low-cost alternative.
+Beginners should definitely buy clones as first mods since it is a great way to try vaping without spending too much.
+Some clones are true 1:1, meaning they are indistinguishable from the real deal and are a great low-cost alternative.